Symmetry (physics): Local and global

 Symmetries may be broadly classified as global or local.
-A global symmetry is one that keeps a property invariant for a transformation that is applied simultaneously at all points of spacetime, whereas a local symmetry is one that keeps a property invariant when a possibly different symmetry transformation is applied at each point of spacetime; specifically a local symmetry transformation is parameterised by the spacetime coordinates, whereas a global symmetry is not.
-This implies that a global symmetry is also a local symmetry.
+A global symmetry is one that keeps a property invariant for a transformation that is applied simultaneously at all points of spacetime, whereas a local symmetry is one that keeps a property invariant when a possibly different symmetry transformation is applied at each point of spacetime; specifically a local symmetry transformation is parametrised by the spacetime coordinates, whereas a global symmetry is not.
 Local symmetries play an important role in physics as they form the basis for gauge theories.

+Spacetime and internal

+The most familiar types of symmetries are spacetime symmetries, those involving transformations of spacetime or the way it is mathematically described.
+For example, both the Galilean invariance of Newtonian mechanics and Lorentz invariance of special relativity state that the laws of physics are the same in all inertial reference frames, intuitively meaning that observers should be able to derive the same laws of physics regardless of where they are or what speed they are travelling at, but acceleration, including rotational motion, changes the apparent laws of physics by introducing fictitious forces such as the Coriolis force.
+One of the major achievements of general relativity is the formulation of laws of physics which hold even in accelerated reference frames, a symmetry property known as general covariance.
+See for the transformations describing these spacetime symmetries.

+In contrast to spacetime symmetries, internal symmetries are more abstract mathematical symmetries which do not involve a transformation of spacetime or reference frame, but of the properties of the particles or fields described by the theory.
+Examples include the approximate isospin symmetry of nuclear physics, and the more general approximate flavour symmetry in particle physics, in which some of the laws governing particle interactions are invariant under swapping particles of different flavour - this can be described as a "rotation" of the states of particles (or, more precisely, the quantum fields which describe them) in an abstract "flavour space".
+These symmetries are global, in that the same flavour rotation must be applied at every point in physical spacetime.
+In contrast, the gauge theories of electromagnetism and the Yang-Mills theories which describe the forces in the Standard Model are defined by local internal symmetries; for example, the strong force is invariant under rotations in color space, where the rotation applied is allowed to vary with the point in spacetime.

 Continuous

 The two examples of rotational symmetry described above – spherical and cylindrical – are each instances of continuous symmetry.
 These are characterised by invariance following a continuous change in the geometry of the system.
 For example, the wire may be rotated through any angle about its axis and the field strength will be the same on a given cylinder.
 Mathematically, continuous symmetries are described by transformations that change continuously as a function of their parameterization.
 An important subclass of continuous symmetries in physics are spacetime symmetries.